Back to all blog posts

 How to overcome the fear of bees

-Reading time: 4 minutes
+Reading time: 6 minutes

 However, not everyone is ready to roll out the red carpet.
-Often, rooted fear of bee stings keeps people from saying yes to an urban beekeeping project.
-Following a few simple guidelines can help instil a sense of security and turn a simple beekeeping experience into an incredibly inspiring adventure.
+Often, a rooted fear of bees or intense fear of being stung by a bee keeps people from saying yes to an urban beekeeping project.

 Bees on top of a honeycomb frame. fear of bees

-Let’s start by stating an important fact: honey bees are not prone to sting – not at all.
+Let’s start by stating an important fact: most bees are not prone to sting.
 Why?
-Because they die immediately afterwards.
+Because they die immediately afterward.
 When they sting as a last resort to protect their colony, their stinger generally gets stuck, tearing off and fatally injuring them.
-Understanding this can help ease the common fear of bees, as these insects only sting in self-defense.

 To top it off, honey bees much prefer nectar and pollen to humans and their food.
 Yep – bees are vegan!
-Given their short life expectancy of about 30 days, the main objective of honey bees is to provide food throughout the day to their colony to ensure its development.
+Given their short life expectancy of about 30 days, the primary objective of honey bees is to provide food throughout the day to their colony to ensure its development.
 They can fly up to five kilometres away from their hive to do so.
-What does that mean?
-Bees tend to not stick around a property when a beekeeping project is installed.
-(By the way: the troublemakers trying to steal your lunchtime sandwich are wasps, not bees.
-They’re super important to the local ecosystem, but let’s face it, they can be rather disturbing.)

-Although typically docile honey bees are not prone to sting and are not interested in human food, like any animal (including us humans!), they can become defensive when they feel threatened.
+Although typically docile, honey bees are not prone to sting and are not interested in human food.
+Like any animal (including us humans!), they can become defensive when they feel threatened.

 Read: 7 surprising facts about bee stings